cowboysmall-comp/codility/README.md

 ### Java

-There are two options provided for running Java code: Maven and Gradle.
-For example, when using Maven to compile and run tests execute the following:
+There are three options for running Java code: SDK, Maven, and Gradle.
+For example, I would not advise it, but if you wanted to use __javac__ to compile the code you should execute the following:

+    javac -d ./target/classes ./src/demos/Equi.java

+and if you wanted to use __java__ to run an individual class you should execute the following:

+    java -cp ./target/classes demos.Equi

+when using Maven to compile and run tests execute the following:

     mvn test